 Means of administration (paper and pencil, computerized): Both Paper&Pencil and Computerized.

 Location of administration (clinic, home, telephone): Clinical and Research Settings

 # of items: N/A

 # of subscales and names of sub-scales: N/A

 Measurements: Type of scale used to describe individual items and total/subscale scores (nominal, ordinal, or [essentially] continuous): Continuous.

 If ordinal or continuous, explain if ceiling or floor effects are to be expected if the measure is used in specific HD Subgroups.
 No floor effects.
-Ceiling effects can be avoided if any subjects who reach the end of the page before the allotted time has elapsed are redirected to the top row and continue working until the end of the allotted time-period.
 Individuals with advanced disease may struggle with the interference trial.

 The TRACK-HD study In a cross-sectional analysis of the Stroop WORD found that healthy controls performed significantly better on the than both the early HD and the premanifest HD groups.
 Longitudinally, the TRACK-HD study found significant differences in rates of change for early HD compared to controls, but did not find significant differences in rates of change for premanifest HD compared to controls.

 In Stroop WORD, the TRACK-HD premanifest participants may be less likely to show cognitive effects than the PREDICT-HD Premanifest participants because: (1) they are further from estimated onset based on CAG repeat length and age (Langbehn et al., 2004) and (2) they are potentially less progressed because the TRACK-HD study excluded premanifest subjects based on UHDRS motor scores >= 5.
 In general, cognitive tests will be more effective metrics in studies of premanifest HD when the focus is on subjects that are close to onset.